openstf/adbkit/README.md

     return Promise.map(devices, function(device) {
       return client.shell(device.id, 'echo $RANDOM')
         // Use the readAll() utility to read all the content without
-        // having to deal with the events. `output` will be a Buffer
+        // having to deal with the readable stream. `output` will be a Buffer
         // containing all the output.
         .then(adb.util.readAll)
         .then(function(output) {